What is the Best Hydroponic System for Weed?

 Deep Water Culture is a lot like the aeroponic system, except the roots are submerged into the nutrient-rich water.
 Rocks are put in the container for the source of oxygen.

 Drip Irrigation is a type of continuous water flow system.
 In this system, the nutrient-rich solution is applied to the plants from the top, in a drop by drop method.
 This system gives the plant plenty of time to absorb the nutrients and avoids water loss.

-How Does Hydroponic Weed differ from Soil Grown Weed?
+Is Hydroponic Weed Stronger Than Soil Grown Weed?

 There are several differences between hydroponic weed and soil grown weed.
 The three main differences are:

 - Hydroponic weed is denser, stickier, more compact, and contains crystals, whereas soil grown weed is drier and fluffier.

 - Hydroponic weed has a distinct odor; a powerful smell, that the soil grown weed doesn’t have.